Background jobs

 } as AdminForthResourceInput;

-Then make add table schema:
+Then add the table schema:

 model jobs {